IQAIcom/iqai-x402-agent/README.md

 - Node.js 18+ and pnpm
 - A Google account (for free AI API access)
-- A Web3 wallet with Base Sepolia ETH
+- A crypto wallet with Base Sepolia ETH and USDC for micropayments
 - Basic understanding of cryptocurrency/Web3

 ## Step 1: Create Project Using ADK CLI